Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Format

-13 chiffres
+Nombre à 13 chiffres

 ### <a name="pattern"></a>Modèle

-13 chiffres :
+Nombre à 13 chiffres :

 - un chiffre d’un à neuf
 - 12 chiffres